 Some students may be eager to take on this chance for greater independence.
 Others may not be quite ready to take on more adult responsibilities in 10th grade.
 Variation is normal, but remember that the college application process and attending college will require you to do a great deal on your own.
 Your early years of high school are a good time to start small and begin taking on more meaningful responsibilities.

-What should I be aiming for in my 10th grade extracurriculars?
+What should I be aiming for in my sophomore extracurriculars?

 As you make your extracurricular plans for 10th grade, you’ll need to put an increased level of thought into how your extracurriculars will look on your resume when you apply to colleges.
 You still have time to make changes and try new things in high school, but it’s not too early to consider your future.